 As with all models, this analysis has some important limitations to note.
 Principally, it was assumed that drops in notifications can be attributed entirely to delays to diagnosis and treatment initiation.
 Other mechanisms may also operate, including reductions in TB transmission.
-This analysis does not address the potential for sustained reductions in transmission, for example as a result of greater mask use, even after restrictions are lifted.
-Given the slow nature of TB transmission dynamics, any such transmission effects would be expected to manifest fully on the order of years, rather than months: in future, such mechanisms may be increasingly plausible for countries still showing reduced TB notifications years after their lockdowns.
+While the modelling allows for such reductions during periods of lockdown and other restrictions, it does address the potential for sustained reductions, for example as a result of greater mask use, even after restrictions were lifted.
+Given the slow nature of TB transmission dynamics, any such transmission effects would be expected to manifest fully on the order of years, rather than months.

 This analysis also makes a range of simplifying assumptions: other possible types of service disruptions were ignored, including to preventive therapy, and to continuity of TB treatment.
-Subannual notification data is provided aggregated across all age groups, and so it is not possible to model differential disruptions by age.
+Sub-annual notification data is provided aggregated across all age groups, and so it is not possible to model differential disruptions by age.
 It was also not possible to model differential disruptions by HIV status.
-For example, it might be hypothesised that those already in HIV care may be more less likely to experience disruptions, given that they are already engaged in the healthcare system.
-However, analysis of annual data from 2020 and 2021 suggests that PLHIV did not systematically see less pronounced disruptions in TB diagnosis, than those without HIV (Figure 2).
+For example, it might be hypothesized that those already in HIV care may be more less likely to experience disruptions, given that they are already engaged in the healthcare system.
+However, analysis of annual data from 2020-2023 suggests that PLHIV did not systematically see less pronounced disruptions in TB diagnosis, than those without HIV (Figure 3).
 Finally, while this analysis focuses on TB services, it also ignores the potential adverse impact of the pandemic on broader TB determinants, such as undernutrition and poverty.
 Such factors may contribute still further to long-term increases in TB burden.

-Figure 2.
-Comparison of disruptions in HIV+ve TB notifications alone (vertical axis), vs all TB notifications (horizontal axis)
+Figure 3.
+Comparison of disruptions in TB notifications among people with HIV alone (vertical axis), vs all TB notifications (horizontal axis)

-In Figure 2, 'disruptions' are quantified simply as the ratio of notifications in 2020 or 2021, vs those in 2019.
+In Figure 3, 'disruptions' are quantified simply as the ratio of notifications in 2020 or 2021, vs those in 2019.
 Each point represents a country where HIV coinfection accounts for >10% of TB incidence.
 These comparisons are performed on annual data because subannual data is not stratified by HIV status.
-The diagonal dashed line shows the level where HIV+ve disruptions would be equivalent to overall disruptions; if HIV+ve disruptions were systematically less severe, then most points would lie below this line.
+The diagonal dashed line shows the level where disruptions felt by people living with HIV disruptions would be equivalent to overall disruptions; if the former were systematically less severe, then most points would lie below this line.
 However, as illustrated by the figure, there appears to be no systematic bias in either direction.

-Table 7.
+Table 6.
 Definitions and values of model parameters